Helperbird/website/src/pages/help/features/how-to-mute-all-videos-on-any-page.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use Video Playback Controls in Helperbird
+title: How to Control Video Speed and Volume on Websites
 description:
-  Learn how to control video playback speed and volume on any webpage using Helperbird.
-This guide shows you how to customize your video-watching experience, including turning on default controls.
+  Learn how to use Helperbird's video controls to adjust playback speed and boost volume on any webpage for a better viewing experience.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, video speed, volume booster, video controls

-youtubeId: vwT8SAJfU3E
-cardTitle: Video Controls
-featureDescription:
-  Learn how to control video playback speed and volume on any webpage using Helperbird.
-This guide shows you how to customize your video-watching experience, including turning on default controls.
-date: 2022-01-01
+url: help/how-to-mute-all-videos-on-any-page/
+permalink: help/how-to-mute-all-videos-on-any-page/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-turn-on-video-playback-controls',
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-go-to-media-options', title: 'Step 2: Go to Media Options' },
-      title: 'How to Turn On Video Playback Controls' },
+    { tag: 'step-3-adjust-video-controls', title: 'Step 3: Adjust Video Controls' },
-    { tag: 'how-to-change-video-speed', title: 'How to Change Video Speed' }, { tag: 'how-to-adjust-video-volume', title: 'How to Adjust Video Volume' }, { tag: 'how-to-show-default-video-controls', title: 'How to Show Default Video Controls' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-mute-all-videos-on-any-page/
-permalink: help/how-to-mute-all-videos-on-any-page/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-01-01
+youtubeId: vwT8SAJfU3E
+cardTitle: Video Controls
+featureDescription:
+  Learn how to use Helperbird's video controls to adjust playback speed and boost volume on any webpage for a better viewing experience.
+footer: true
+header: true
 ---

-With Helperbird, you can make watching videos on any webpage more enjoyable by adjusting the playback speed and volume right from the extension.

-Here’s how to do it:
+Control video playback speed and boost volume on any website to customize your viewing experience.

 ---

-## How to Turn On Video Playback Controls

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-First, click on the Helperbird icon in your browser to open up the extension menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Media Options

-Scroll through the menu or use the search bar to find 'Media options.'

-### 3. Turn On Video Playback

-Look for 'Video playback' and toggle the switch to turn it on.

 ---

-## How to Change Video Speed
+## Step 2: Go to Media Options

-### 1. Find the Speed Slider

-Once Video Playback is on, you’ll see a **Speed** slider.

-### 2. Adjust the Speed

-Move the slider to the left for slower playback or to the right to speed things up.
-Find the pace that suits you best!
+Scroll down in the list of tools, find **Media Options** and click the open icon next to it.

 ---

-## How to Adjust Video Volume
+## Step 3: Adjust Video Controls

-### 1. Find the Volume Slider

-In the Video Playback section, you’ll also see a **Volume** slider.

-### 2. Set Your Volume

-Slide it up or down to set the volume just how you like it.
+In the Media Options panel, you'll see the **Media** tab selected.
+Here you can control:

+- **Video Speed**: Toggle on to enable custom playback speed controls for videos
+- **Volume booster**: Toggle on and use the slider to increase volume beyond the video's default maximum (shown as a percentage)

+**Tip:** Use Volume booster when videos are too quiet, even at maximum volume.
+Start with small increments (10-20%) to avoid distortion.

 ---

-## How to Show Default Video Controls

-### 1. Toggle Default Controls

-If you prefer the standard video controls, you can turn them on easily.

-### 2. Find the Show Controls Option

-Just below the 'Speed' and 'Volume' sliders, there’s an option for **Show controls.**

-### 3. Turn On or Off

-Toggle this switch to show or hide the default video controls on your player.

----

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you hit a snag or have any questions, don’t worry!
-Just reach out to our friendly [Helperbird support team](/support/), and we’ll help you out in no time.
+If you run into issues or want to learn more about Helperbird's media controls, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make video viewing better.